FOR YOUNG HEARTS

 Who is at

 risk for SCA?
+Physically active young children and competitive athletes are the most susceptible but all children can be affected, including infants.
 SCA can strike persons of any age, gender or race, including those that seem in good health and at peak physical fitness.
 Most youth with undetected heart conditional typically appear very healthy.
 Many youth never exhibit any signs or symptoms until SCA occurs.
 SCA is the leading cause of death in young athletes.

 are the most common causes of SCA in seemingly healthy